 One of the biggest needs is affordable housing.
 The City is committed to provide affordable housing of choice to our low-to-moderate-income families.
-We make educating the public on fair housing issues and rights and affirmatively furthering fair housing a priority.
+We make educating the public on fair housing issues and rights and affirmatively further fair housing a priority.
 In the height of the housing construction, the new construction approach was the high-end market homes.
 Land prices had escalated to a point that the cost of land precluded the building of affordable housing.
 When the housing market crashed, most of the available homes in the City were not considered affordable housing.
-As we have moved through the housing boom we saw developers start to building smaller homes to meet the needs of our families who needed affordable housing.
-An area near downtown Rogers has also become a tiny home neighborhood that have homes ranging in prices from \$35,000 to \$55,000.
-Another subdivision of tiny homes is scheduled for development in 2020.
-The building boom has come back to Northwest Arkansas, but our City government is still committed to making affordable housing in Rogers a priority.
+As we have moved through the housing boom we saw developers start to build smaller homes to meet the needs of our families who needed affordable housing.
+An area near downtown Rogers has also become a tiny home neighborhood that has homes ranging in prices from \$35,000 to \$55,000.
+Another subdivision of tiny homes has been approved by the City's Planning Commission; however, due to the Covid-19 pandemic, construction has not started.
+The building boom has come back to Northwest Arkansas.
+Our City government is still committed to making affordable housing in Rogers a priority.